buhrmi/livestores/README.md

 UserChannel[some_user].store('long_string').concat "next chunk"
 ```

+Note that custom methods can only take one argument.

 ### Send using a specific connection

 The `store` method is also available on a Channel instance.
 That means that you can update Svelte stores through a specific connection, instead of broadcasting to all subscribers: